Enum arrow_schema::DataType

 86_400_000

-The reason for this is for compatibility with other language’s native libraries, such as Java, which historically lacked a dedicated date type and only supported timestamps.
+It is not valid to store milliseconds that do not represent an exact day.
+The reason for this restriction is compatibility with other language’s native libraries (specifically Java), which historically lacked a dedicated date type and only supported timestamps.

 For more details, see #5288.